-In the event of multiple municipal involvement in a bridge project, a decision must be made by the governing bodies of each involved municipality as to which municipality will be the lead relative to contact with the Department.
+In the event of multiple municipal involvement in a bridge project (such as a bridge on a town line), a decision must be made by the governing bodies of each involved municipality as to which municipality will be the "lead" relative to contact with the Department.
 The lead municipality will be responsible for overall prosecution of the project, including coordination with other municipalities, meeting all requirements of the Statutes, regulations and the Department's administrative documents.
 Agreements between municipalities defining concurrence in the selection of the lead municipality must be submitted to the Department at the preliminary application stage.
-Subsequent agreements defining financial responsibility must be submitted at the supplemental formal application stage.
+Subsequent agreements defining financial responsibility must be submitted at the supplemental application stage.
 Grants will be made for the project costs using either: (1) each municipality's percentage as determined by formula for the percentage of cost attributable to each municipality; or (2) the grant percentage of the lead municipality.
 In the event costs are not divided evenly between municipalities, the rationale must be approved by the Department.

-The Commissioner may, however, deem the lead municipality to be the only municipality eligible for financial aid, or both, without regard to the ownership or other interests of any other municipality in the eligible bridge.
-In this case, agreements, grant and loan disbursement certifications and loan payments will be made with and by the lead municipality only.
+ConnDOT may, however, deem the lead municipality to be the only municipality eligible for financial aid, without regard to the ownership or other interests of any other municipality in the eligible bridge.
+In this case, agreements will be made with, and grant and loan disbursements will be made to, the lead municipality only.

-The Local Bridge Program does not prohibit the use of other State funding sources, such as Town Aid for Roads or Local Capital Improvement Program (LoCIP) grants, in conjunction with Local Bridge Program funding.
+The Local Bridge Program does not prohibit the use of other State funding sources, such as Town Aid for Roads (TAR) or Local Capital Improvement Program (LoCIP) grants, in conjunction with Local Bridge Program funding.
 However, any other funding programs being used should be checked to see if they prohibit funding from other sources.
 In any event, no municipality may receive a grant and/or loan amount which exceeds the allowable percentage of eligible project costs.
 Since the Local Bridge Program grant is based on the municipality's share of construction costs, participation in other aid programs which pay for 100% of construction costs will render the project ineligible for a grant from the Local Bridge Program for the same project.